 The General Assembly of the Organisation of American States (OAS) opened in Washington on Thursday (8 May).

-The General Assembly of the Organisation of American States (OAS) opened in Washington on Thursday (8 May).
+Background: The General Assembly of the Organisation of American States (OAS) opened in Washington on Thursday (8 May).
 The U.S. Secretary of State, Dr. Henry Kissinger was present to hold private meetings with the foreign ministers and other envoys of the 23 member states.

 During the opening session, the U.S. was criticised for reducing aid to Latin America and a call was made to end OAS sanctions against Cuba.